Richard Bland: Personal life

-After Anne's death, Richard married twice more.
-On January 1, 1759, Bland married Martha Macon Massie, the widow of William Massie, who died eight months after their marriage.
-In 1760 he married for a third time to Elizabeth Blair Bolling, widow of John Bolling and sister of councilor John Blair.
-Elizabeth died late in April 1775.
-Richard Bland survived all of his wives.
-There were no children of the 2nd and 3rd marriages.
+On January 1, 1759, the widower Bland married the widow Martha Macon Massie, who died eight months after their marriage.
+In 1760 he married for a third time to Elizabeth Blair Bolling, widow of John Bolling Jr. (son of John Bolling) and sister of councilor John Blair.
+She died late in April 1775, and like Martha Massie Boling, bore no children during her marriage to Richard Bland.